La Colle, Monaco: Geography

-La Colle lies on the north western side of the principality, just north of Fontvieille.
+La Colle lies on the northwestern side of the principality, just north of Fontvieille.
 La Colle is generally considered part of Moneghetti, even though it was its own administrative ward.
 It runs directly along the neighbouring French towns of Beausoleil and Cap-d'Ail, as well as the Monégasque wards of Les Révoires (formerly), Fontvieille and Moneghetti.

 Demographics

 La Colle was the second-smallest ward in Monaco in terms of population (Monaco-Ville is the smallest), as well as the third-smallest in terms of land size.
 La Colle had a population of 2,829 and an area of 0.11 km2.

 Monaco has ten state-operated schools, four private schools and one university; one state school and one private school are located in La Colle.

 Princess Grace Hospital, Monaco's only hospital, is located in the westernmost portion of La Colle.

 Economy

 La Colle takes after Fontvieille in being one of the more industrial areas in Monaco.
 For instance Venturi and its subsidiary Voxan have an eco-friendly factory located here.
-Its location within Monaco helps to expedite shipping; located more on the outside of the city, manufacturing causes little problem to Monaco's high end tourist industry.
+Its location within Monaco helps to expedite shipping; located more on the outside of the city, manufacturing causes little problem to Monaco's high-end tourist industry.

 Even though La Colle is more industrialized, there is real estate along the Les Révoires-La Colle border.
 Because La Colle's location more outside the city center, its real estate sales are generally less.
 Averaging 13% to 18% less than neighboring Fontvieille or La Condamine.